sannybuilder/tutorial/content/variables.md

-Opposite to number and string literals are variables.
+Variables are opposite to number and string literals.
 A _variable_ is a named storage for a value.
 A variable can store a number or a string.
-Its value can change over time.
-This operation is called assignment.
-A variable can be assigned a literal or another variable.
+Its value can change over time through the operation called assignment.
+A variable can be assigned a literal or a value of another variable.
 For example:

 ```sb
 int hour = 12